dominicpalmer/dotfiles/windows/README.md

 ## <a id="mingw"></a> <img src="../img/mingw.png" alt="mingw" width="23"/> <span style="font-size:larger;"> MinGW </span>

 Search for and download the latest mingw-64 installer, likely found at https://sourceforge.net/projects/mingw-w64/.
-Follow the install instructions, then add the location of the mingw binaries to Windows' PATH once done.
+Follow the install instructions, then add the location of the mingw binaries to Windows' `PATH` once done.
 By default, they will be located here:

     C:\Program Files\mingw64\bin

-Depending on the version installed, it may include prebuilt binaries for clang and clang-format.
+Depending on the version installed, it may also include prebuilt binaries for clang tooling.

 ## <a id="ccpp"></a> <img src="../img/cpp.png" alt="drawing" width="20"/> <span style="font-size:larger;"> C/C++ </span>

-With MinGW installed and it's binaries added to PATH, VSCode can be used as a Windows development environment for applications written in C/C++.
+With MinGW installed and it's binaries added to `PATH`, VSCode can be used as a Windows development environment for applications written in C/C++.
 Excluding a possible need to rename 'mingw32-make' to 'make' in the mingw64/bin folder, there is no additional setup needed.

 ## <a id="python"></a> <img src="../img/python.png" alt="python" width="20"/> <span style="font-size:larger;"> System Python </span>

 Install the latest version of Python for Windows, found at https://www.python.org/downloads/windows/.
-When running the installer, opt to add Python to PATH and make sure Python intalls for the current user only (i.e to AppData).
+When running the installer, opt to add Python to `PATH` and make sure Python intalls for the current user only (i.e to AppData).
 The installer will install Python, pip, IDLE and the py launcher.

 The py launcher is a utility that can be used to locate and run a specific version of Python installed on the system.
 This is useful if multiple Python installations are present and need to be distinguished.
 For example, to invoke the latest version of Python 3.x simply run: